Existence of Infinitely Many Minimal Hypersurfaces in Higher-dimensional Closed Manifolds with Generic Metrics: Introduction

-First, we establish the compactness for the Almgren-Pitts Realization $\mathcal{APR}(\Pi)$ of an $m$-parameter homotopy family $\Pi$, where $\mathcal{APR}(\Pi)$ is a nonempty subset of minimal hypersurfaces with optimal regularity, volume $\mathbf{L}(\Pi)$ and certain stable property.
+First, we establish the compactness for the Almgren-Pitts Realization $\mathcal{APR}(\Pi)$ of the min-max width of an $m$-parameter homotopy family $\Pi$, where $\mathcal{APR}(\Pi)$ is a nonempty subset of minimal hypersurfaces with optimal regularity, volume $\mathbf{L}(\Pi)$ and certain stability property.

-Then, by showing that the $p$-width could be achieved by an $m$-parameter homotopy family $\mathcal{P}_{p,m}$, we also have the compactness for the Almgren-Pitts Realization $\mathcal{APR}_p$ of $p$-width.
+Then, by showing that the $p$-width could be achieved by the min-max width of an $m$-parameter homotopy family $\mathcal{P}_{p,m}$, we also have the compactness for the Almgren-Pitts Realization $\mathcal{APR}_p$ of $p$-width.

 Finally, the proof of the main theorem follows the idea of Proposition 3.1 in \cite{irie_density_2018} with a tricky modification.
 Roughly speaking, to overcome the difficulty of the lack of bumpy metrics, we will apply the compactness results to obtain the openness of ``good'' metrics and use $\mathcal{M}_f$ (the set of metrics where Yau's conjecture fails) to be the starting point of metric perturbation.
-If we divide the metric space into two parts $\mathcal{O} = \mathrm{Int}(\overline{\mathcal{M}_f})$ and $\mathcal{O}^c$, then in $\mathcal{O}$, with two ingredients mentioned above, we can show that $\mathcal{M}_f\cap \mathcal{O}$ is meagre.
-Moreover, it is obvious that $\mathcal{M}_f \cap \mathcal{O}^c$ is no where dense.
-Thus, $\mathcal{M}_f$ is meagre.
+If we divide the metric space into two parts $\mathcal{O} = \mathrm{Int}(\overline{\mathcal{M}_f})$ and $\mathcal{O}^c$, then on the one hand, in $\mathcal{O}$, with two ingredients mentioned above, we can show that $\mathcal{M}_f\cap \mathcal{O}$ is meagre.
+On the other hand, by definition, it is clear that $\mathcal{M}_f \cap \mathcal{O}^c$ is nowhere dense.
+In summary, $\mathcal{M}_f$ is meagre.